-According to Stats SA, there are approximately 2.7 million 'discouraged' work-seekers in the South African labour market.
+According to Stats SA, there are approximately 2.7 million 'discouraged' work-seekers in the South African labour market.31

-The NDP therefore recommended that available UIF resources be used to assist those seeking work and for training and skills development initiatives to assist people to return to active employment and thus reduce unemployment levels.
-The Director-General of the DoEL is also empowered to refer UIF beneficiaries for vocational training, as a pre-condition to qualify for unemployment benefits.
+The NDP therefore recommended that available UIF resources be used to assist those seeking work and for training and skills development initiatives to assist people to return to active employment and thus reduce unemployment levels.32 The Director-General of the DoEL is also empowered to refer UIF beneficiaries for vocational training, as a pre-condition to qualify for unemployment benefits.

 The NDP analysed the Unemployment Insurance Act 63 of 2001 (UIA) as part of its proposals for developing comprehensive social protection.
-The approach of the NDP draws on the 2002 report of the Committee of Inquiry into a Comprehensive System of Social Security for South Africa (Taylor Report) which argued for a more comprehensive approach to social protection to minimise the negative social effects of widespread unemployment.
+The approach of the NDP draws on the 2002 report of the Committee of Inquiry into a Comprehensive System of Social Security for South Africa (Taylor Report) which argued for a more comprehensive approach to social protection to minimise the negative social effects of widespread unemployment.33 employment and initial entry into work'.
+The mechanisms by which the labour market regime could facilitate labour market transition, including changes in labour market status during the entirety of an individual's working life, are not addressed.
+In addition, the NDP's proposals confine it to regulating the entry into and the protection of employees in conventional employment arrangements as well as recommendations directed at increasing informal employment.35

-Prominent legal academics have also argued for the introduction of innovative measures to promote the re-integration of unemployed individuals into the labour market.
-This topic is not dealt with in the NDP.
+Prominent legal academics have also argued for the introduction of innovative measures to promote the re-integration of unemployed individuals into the labour market.34 This topic is not dealt with in the NDP.